gnmerritt/bsky-earmuffs/README.md

       ],
       "excludes": [
           {"followed_by": "gnmerritt.net"}, // but not people I follow explicitly
-          {"users": "pleasant-person.example.com"} // and not this user either ]
+          {"users": ["pleasant.example.com", "fred.example.com"]} // and not these users either
+      ]
     }
   ]